Skip to content

 Terminal window

-# Build rootfs for arm64 only
+# Build rootfs for arm64 through the profile-derived build rail

 # Build kernel for all architectures